virmaior/tableknife/README.md

 On the Jquery side, tableknife takes a `<TABLE>` element with `class=tableknife_TABLE` and provides a few interesting functions.

-(1) It allows exporting of the TABLE to TSV, Google Sheets-friendly paste, or XLS friendly paste (2) It allows hovering using the class "hoveri"
+1. It allows exporting of the TABLE to TSV, Google Sheets-friendly paste, or XLS friendly past
+2. It allows hovering using the class "hoveri"

 On the PHP side, tableknife allows the formatting of TABLES based on their incoming data.
 Each field is rendered via an `rfield` object using the `process(array $row):string` function.
 The $row is generally a mysqli_fetch_assoc but it can take any sort of array-like data.